frconor-ebook/meditations/_posts/2025-05-30-pentecost-sunday.md

 They were the ones who most perfectly followed the pathway that God wanted them to be on this earth, with all its changes and contradictions and challenges and so many other things.

-St. Louis de Montfort says, "Whenever the Holy Spirit finds Our Lady in a soul, He's irresistibly drawn to that soul because she is His Spouse" (cf. Louis Marie de Montfort, *True Devotion to the Blessed Virgin*).
+St. Louis de Montfort says, "Whenever the Holy Spirit finds Our Lady in a soul, He's irresistibly drawn to that soul because she is His Spouse" (*cf*.
+Louis Marie de Montfort, *True Devotion to the Blessed Virgin*).

 And so, we could ask Our Lady that from her presence in our soul, she might truly draw the Holy Spirit in ever more effective ways, to make us better and greater children of God.